 Gary earned rave reviews, for writing, performing, and producing Four One-Legged Men before widely enthusiastic audiences, in New York, Montreal, and various cities throughout the US.
 Other stage credits include Sheridan Whiteside in The Man Who Came to Dinner, Clay in Dutchman, Hamlet, and The Waiting Room Plays at the legendary HB Playwrights Foundation in New York’s Greenwich Village.
 As an administrator, Gary was the first director of performing arts programs at the Maryland State Arts Council.

 Gary’s other accolades as a performing artist include individual artist awards in playwriting from the Maryland and New York State Councils on the Arts; a Gregory Millard Fellowship from New York Foundation for the Arts; theater commission from the New York State Council on the Arts; Franklin Furnace’s Performance Art Fund administered by Jerome Foundation; a Swing Space residency & grants from The Lower Manhattan Cultural Council.
 After winning a commission to write, cast, and co-direct three nationwide infomercials, for the US Census Count, Gary received awards of merit from the Governor’s Office in the State of Maryland and Mayor’s Office of Baltimore City.
-The project was also featured on Nightline and CNN.
+The project was also featured on CNN and ABC's Nightline .
 Gary’s most recent honor was from the Center for Urban Community Services (CUCS) Mental Health Committee for both his artistic and advocacy work.